rafariva/Cloudera-Hadoop-Wordcount/README.md

 # Cloudera Hadoop Wordcount

 ## First Steps ##
-1. [Download](https://www.cloudera.com/downloads/quickstart_vms.html) from Cloudera, the Hadoop Virtual Machine (select platform VirtualBox)
+1. [Download](https://www.cloudera.com/downloads/quickstart_vms.html) the Cloudera Quickstart VM, the Hadoop Virtual Machine (select platform VirtualBox)
 2. [Download](https://www.virtualbox.org/wiki/Downloads) and install Oracle VM VirtualBox
 2.a) create a New VM machine, and select the virtualdisk downloaded from Cloudera (from Step 1)
 2.b) In case of error running VM Machine, maybe the CPU virtual has to be enabled.
 [See this tutorial](https://helpdeskgeek.com/how-to/enable-virtualization-in-the-bios/)